2017-AU-Weet-Bix-Cholesterol-Lowering-Product-of-the-Year-880x400

 • There are many factors which can affect your LDL or bad cholesterol.
 Age, genes, weight, diet and lifestyle.

-8. What is the incidence of high cholesterol in Au (and NZ)?
+8. What is the incidence of elevated cholesterol in AU and NZ?

-• What we know is that 1 in 3 Australian adults are diagnosed with high cholesterol.
+• What we know is that 1 in 3 Australian adults have elevated cholesterol.
 Lowering cholesterol is important for heart health.

 9. Why is it important to take care of your Heart Health and Check your Cholesterol?